SwissDataScienceCenter/renku-design-docs/feature-pitches/003-ssh-into-sessions/ssh-into-sessions.md

 ### Making the Project Session SSH-Compatible

 We add ssh to the project base image.

-- (Needs SSH server installed and configured, looks for public key in repo and transfers to appropriate location, or knows where to look, etc…)
+(We need the SSH server installed and configured, which looks for public key in repo and transfers to appropriate location, or knows where to look, etc…)
 - Question for Build Team: Is the SSH server *started* on every session, or only ones where it’s requested?

 ### Communicating which projects are SSH-enabled to users